afternone/ALPA.jl/README.md

 ```
 ## Usage
 ### non-interactive mode
-1. Prepare a dynamic network file `tiny_dyn_net.txt` with each line represents a graph event as follows:
+1. Prepare a dynamic network file (e.g. `tiny_dyn_net.txt`) with each line represents a graph event as follows:
 ```
 + 1 # add new node "1"
 + 2 # add new node "2"